A-Z Guide to holding conferences and events in Leeds

-M – Meetings At the moment, ‘in person’ meeting and events for essential purposes such as education and training are permitted if the meeting cannot be attended virtually.
+M – Meetings can now take place!
 All of our venues have updated their offerings to ensure the safety of delegates, these include new technology in order to host hybrid meetings, reduced meeting room capacities as well as new menu offerings and extra spaces for refreshments and lunch breaks.
-A number of venues in the city have also been accredited with Visit Britain’s ‘Good to Go Scheme’ .
 You can find out more about our venue portfolio here.

 N – Nightlife Leeds is well known for having a vibrant and exciting nightlife to be enjoyed by all delegates when in the city.
 From the 17th May the majority of the city’s evening economy will be reopening again.
-It is recommended that you plan your night out in advance and reserve your tables whilst social distancing restrictions are in place.
+We recommend that you plan your night out in advance and reserve your tables whilst social distancing restrictions are in place.

 O – One way systems Please be aware that many venues will be operating one way systems to keep you safe.
 Please adhere to signage.